Windsor Ukulele Band

 Why play the Ukulele?

-- Ukes are not very loud; practice without disturbing your neighbours.
+• Ukes are not very loud (unless you get an electric one); practice without disturbing your neighbours.

 So get yourself a ukulele, join the Windsor Ukulele Band and next year you could be headlining the Pyramid Stage at Glastonbury… (well, we can always dream).